 - Quesadillas (low-fat cheese melted in a whole-wheat tortilla)

 - Baked (not fried) tortilla chips and salsa

 - Whole-wheat pita bread with hummus (dip made with chick peas)

 Keep fresh fruit in a place that’s easy to reach in the refrigerator or on the table.
 This will make it easier for kids to grab a healthy snack.

 - Take unsalted nuts and unsweetened dried fruits, fresh vegetables, or fresh fruit in small reusable containers or baggies.

 - Teach your kids to ask before they help themselves to snacks.

 - Eat snacks at the table or in the kitchen, not in front of the TV.

-- Serve snacks in a bowl.
+- Serve snacks like pretzels or popcorn in a bowl.
 Don’t let kids snack directly out of the bag or box.

-- Drink water or milk (fat-free or low-fat) instead of soda or juice.
+- Drink water, milk (fat-free or low-fat), or 100% fruit juice instead of soda or fruit-flavored drinks.